n-yousefi/Derafsh/README.md

 Derafsh is an object-relational mapper that enables .NET developers to read or write operations in single statements.
 You can easily read a complex object from (or write to) multiple related tables at SQL Server database.

-Definitely the Derafsh will not meet all your needs.
-But it probably will remove a lot of repetitive tasks.
+Definitely, Derafsh does not satisfy all your needs, But it probably will remove a lot of repetitive tasks.
 ## ViewModels Programming
 Everything that Derafsh does is based on the ViewModels (complex objects).
-All you need to do is to prepare the ViewModel and then the Derafsh will do the rest.
+You just need to prapare the prepare the ViewModel and then Derafsh will do the rest.
 Perhaps we can call it, ViewModels Programming or ViewModels O/RM.
 ## Constraints
-Before get started you must know there is some constraints in this version.
-I'm working hard to removing these constraints in the newer versions.
+Before getting started you should know there are some constraints in this version.
+I'm working hard to remove these constraints in the newer versions.
-1. Your tables primary key must be named "Id" (Case Sensitive) and must be auto increment identifier.
+1. The primary key of your tables must be named "Id" (sensitive case) and must be an auto increment identifier.
 I will probably create new attributes for the primary and foreign keys.
 2. You can use the Join attribute only for the foreign keys that have this pattern: [ForeignTableName + "Id"] like "PersonId"
-3. All ViewModels must declare the table name with TableAttribute (located in System.ComponentModel.DataAnnotations.Schema). this means you can't specify table name in parent class for Now.
+3. All ViewModels must declare the table name with TableAttribute (located in System.ComponentModel.DataAnnotations.Schema).
+This means that you can't specify table name in parent class for Now.

 ## Installing
 Install as [NuGet package](https://www.nuget.org/packages/Derafsh/):